Chris Kiwomya

-Christopher Mark Kiwomya (born 2 December 1969) is an English football manager and former professional footballer, who is the manager of British Virgin Islands national football team.
+Christopher Mark Kiwomya (born 2 December 1969) is an English football manager and former professional footballer, who was the manager of British Virgin Islands national football team.

 He played as a forward from 1987 until 2002 notably in the Premier League for Ipswich Town and Arsenal.
 He also played in the Football League for Queens Park Rangers, as well as playing abroad for Le Havre, Selangor and AaB.
 He also played for the England U21 team.
 After retiring as a player, he went on to gain his UEFA Pro Licence from the English FA and has coached and managed at clubs including Arsenal Academy and Ipswich.
 In 2013 he had a spell as manager of Notts County.

 Playing career

 Kiwomya was born in Huddersfield.
 He was at Ipswich Town as a trainee and played over 250 games and was the club's top scorer in the 1991–92 season in which Ipswich were promoted from the old Second Division.
 In total, he scored 62 goals for the East Anglian club, working in partnership with Jason Dozzell.
 Whilst at Ipswich he played for England U21s, preventing him playing for the Uganda national team, which he qualified for through his parentage.

 He signed for Arsenal in a £1.25 million deal in January 1995, as one of George Graham's last signings for the club, along with John Hartson.

 He made his debut against Everton on 14 January 1995 and was rarely out of the side that campaign.
 Kiwomya scored his first goal for Arsenal in the 1–0 win over Nottingham Forest in February 1995.
 He made his European debut against Auxerre, on 2 March 1995 and was an unused substitute in the European Cup Winner's Cup Final match between Arsenal and Real Zaragoza.
 Kiwomya scored three goals in 17 appearances in 1994–95.
 Graham had been sacked in February for a highly publicised "bungs" incident, and Stewart Houston had remained in charge until the appointment of Bruce Rioch after the end of the season.
 The acquisition of Dennis Bergkamp, as well as competition from the likes of Ian Wright and Hartson, left Kiwomya down the pecking order.
 He never played a competitive game for Arsenal again.

 He spent 1996–97 on loan at Le Havre in France, making seven appearances.
 He also spent time with Selangor in the Malaysian league, scoring the winning goal in the Malaysia Cup Final in December 1997.
 In August 1998, more than three years after his last game for Arsenal, he finally left Highbury on a free transfer and signed for QPR in Division One.
 He played for QPR for three seasons, scoring 30 times in almost 100 appearances, before joining AaB in Denmark in 2001, on a free transfer, but cancelled his contract by mutual consent due to injury and subsequently called time on his professional football career following a trial with Grimsby Town in early 2002 in which he failed to earn a contract.